Cherry-pick some commits from one branch to another

 git cherry-pick -x 5f8c11b8f5ca131fdc00776ac428cc9b0a90ee19

-The -x is optional, but if included it will get the commit message of the original commit, and append this to it:
+The -x is optional, recommended, -- if included it will get the commit message of the original commit, and append this to it:

 (cherry picked from commit 5f8c11b8f5ca131fdc00776ac428cc9b0a90ee19)